Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## Possible solution

-The main is to store locally on the LNS a dictionary mapping DevEui and whether we were the losing gateway for that DevEui, as decided from the Function.
+The main idea is to store locally on the LNS a dictionary mapping DevEui and whether we were the losing gateway for that DevEui, as decided from the Function.
 Based on that we would delay the processing of future messages for all losing gateways.
 This should give enough time to the preferred LNS to process the message and keep the active connection to Iot Hub.